 While you can usually find Nopalitos — by that name, cactus pads, or prickly pears — in the produce section, take the pain out of preparation by heading straight to the ready-to-eat canned or jarred aisle.

 Rice is so adaptable – it’s easy to forget that it can have so much flavor with such minimal effort!
-Whether you want to experiment on your own or try some tried and true recipes, like a creamy rice pudding, Carolina® Rice will help you customize your dishes.
+Whether you want to experiment on your own or try some tried and true recipes, like a creamy rice pudding or this arroz chaufa, Carolina® Rice will help you customize your dishes.